 So far we have covered what a Samodiva is in the traditional folkloric sense.
 To sum up: she is a magical shape-shifter, enchanting dancer and singer, breath-taking intoxicator and a prodigy of beauty, serial seductress, fearse protector of her realm & guardian of heroes, as well as untaimable and undomesticated free-spirit who loves to hang out with her samodiva sisters in wild, uninhibited resorts.

-But the question remains: how, in what shape and form, and under which circumstances does the Samodivas archetype appear today?
-How does it manifest in today’s modern personas?
+But how, in what shape and form, and under which circumstances does the Samodiva archetype appear today?
+How does it manifest in today’s modern society?

 PART TWO: THE SAMODIVA ARCHETYPE TODAY

 Whether it is an abiding love for animals, a desire to get out in nature as often as possible, or perhaps the impulse to dance and sing madly when no one else is watching – everyone has something of the samodiva in their nature.
 However, in some this energy is limited or secondary, whereas others possess characteristics that are predominantly of a Samodiva.
 To find your predominate archetype, and to better understand what this predominance means for you and the ones with whom you share your private and professional world, look forward to our special Fall 2017 issue.
 We will conclude our series, Mythological Woman: Archetypes from Yesterday to Today, with a comprehensive summary of all our mythological female archetypes and a signature test to find out your leading Archetype.